colby-reynolds/mtg-card-info-app/development-roadmap.md

 ## Next action

-Create the first low-fidelity mobile wireframe for the card page, using the approved structure in [card-page-specification.md](card-page-specification.md).
+Review and refine the first low-fidelity card-page wireframe using the approved structure in [card-page-specification.md](card-page-specification.md).
+Once the card page's core interactions are approved, create the Home/Search and Search Results wireframes and connect them into the first complete lookup flow.